shakfu/buildpy/README.md

 This project provides different language implementations of a commandline tool which programmatically download, configure and build python from source.

-The end product is especially useful for integration or embeddding in other compiled projects.
+The end product is especially useful for integration or embedding in other compiled projects.

 The implementations so far are: {python, golang, rust, haskell (wip), c++ (wip), swift (wip)}